peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>first</i>: An arbitrary-precision binary floating-point number.
+ * <i>first</i>: The first value to compare.

- * <i>second</i>: Another arbitrary-precision binary floating-point number.
+ * <i>second</i>: The second value to compare.

 <b>Return Value:</b>

-The greater of the two arbitrary-precision numbers.
+The larger value of the two numbers.
+If one is positive zero and the other is negative zero, returns the positive zero.
+If the two numbers are positive and have the same value, returns the one with the larger exponent.
+If the two numbers are negative and have the same value, returns the one with the smaller exponent.

 <a id="Max_PeterO_Numbers_EFloat_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Max